|

 Works AE Vol. VIII, Page 164)

-"As shown above, each Person possesses the entire divine essence as well as
+"As shown above, each Person possesses the entire divine essence as

 the divine attributes and works, which do not exist in three 'sets,' but